Summary: in this tutorial, you will learn how to use the SQL DISTINCT

 clause instead.

-SQL DISTINCT examples
+SQL DISTINCT operator examples #

-We will use the employees
+We’ll use the employees

 table in the sample database to demonstrate how the DISTINCT